5 min reading time

 - What feedback have employees given in regards to knowledge gaps or training needs?

-- How can your business support careers development and upskilling?
+- How can your business support career development and upskilling?

-- What training must take place?
+- What learning and development must take place?
 E.g. mandatory compliance training

 - What are our business goals?
-And what training will help us to achieve them?
+And what l&D will help us to achieve them?

 - What tools do our employees need to be trained to use?

 Whether it’s formal training courses that are assessed or informal training through the sharing of information between employees, you need to know what training is taking place.